Dryness VS dehydration in the skin

 Ultra Rich Moisturising Cream

 SL (TOP) after applying the product for one month.
 She experienced significant soothing effects, an improvement in overall skintone and plumping.
-She also experienced a reduction in erythema and irritation.
+She also experienced a reduction in redness and irritation.

 LE (BOTTOM) after applying the product for one month.
-She experienced significant soothing effects and a reduction in erythema and irritation.
+She experienced significant soothing effects and a reduction in redness and irritation.

 Results may vary depending on individual skin conditions.

 Shop products designed to tackle dryness & dehydration